bcgov/public-cloud-techdocs/docs/aws/get-started-with-aws/security-guardrails.md

 By following these guidelines, you help maintain the security and compliance of our AWS environment.
 If these limitations significantly impact your work, contact the Public Cloud team for guidance, workarounds, or to request exceptions for critical business needs.

-If you have any questions or need assistance, please contact the Public Cloud team at cloud.pathfinder@gov.bc.ca.
+If you have any questions or need assistance, please contact the Public Cloud team at <cloud.pathfinder@gov.bc.ca>.